My Commitment

 I’m a serial change agent with a bad assitude and a history of making an impact protecting the Earth and human rights.
 As Amplify Eco’s Chief Strategist, I help organizations focused on sustainability and economic justice by developing effective programs and communications campaigns.

 My experience includes directing cutting-edge sustainability and human rights programs and communications campaigns for organizations such as ClimateWorks Foundation, Health Care Without Harm, Center for Sustainable Energy, California Public Utilities Commission, Greenpeace, Fauna and Flora International, and the Rainforest Action Network.
+I’m currently serve as the board chair of Charge Across Town.

 I love challenging subjects, transforming ideas into action, engaging people on sustainability issues in creative ways, and rolling up my sleeves to deliver projects on time.